Our extended STI (sexually transmitted infection) test will check whether you've contracted:

 If you are worried you may have caught chlamydia or gonorrhoea from a recent incident, we recommend you wait until 2 weeks after the incident to get tested.

-If you think you may have been exposed to HIV in the last 72 hours please visit your local GUM clinic immediately.
+If you think you may have been exposed to HIV in the last 72 hours please visit your local sexual health clinic immediately.

 You will receive your test kit from us within 1-2 working days of placing your order.